AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-41305-error-on-graphql-query-addproductstowishlist.md

 ---
-description: The MDVA-41305 patch solves the issue where users get an error on GraphQL query `addProductsToWishlist` for configurable products.
-This patch is available when the Quality Patches Tool (QPT) 1.1.10 is installed.
-The patch ID is MDVA-41305.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-41305: Error on GraphQL Query addProductsToWishlist for Configurable Products"
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.10,Magento,Adobe Commerce,cloud infrastructure,on-premises,GraphQL,addProductsToWishlist,error,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-41305: Error on GraphQL Query addProductsToWishlist for Configurable Products'
 ---

-# MDVA-41305: Error on GraphQL Query addProductsToWishlist for Configurable Products

 The MDVA-41305 patch solves the issue where users get an error on GraphQL query `addProductsToWishlist` for configurable products.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.10 is installed.
 The patch ID is MDVA-41305.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.